DasithEdirisinghe/weaviate_doc/README.md

  - It also called word embedding, vector mapping, feature learning
  - Maps the data to vectors of real number.
- - Stores in a high dimensional vector space where
+ - Data Stores in a high dimensional vector space
  - This captures the semantics and relationships between data
  - Data is automatically stored with its meaning
  - Enables automatic classification

  Vector Space

- - each data object has a corresponding vector and posistion in the vector space.
+ - each data object has a corresponding vector and position in the vector space.
  - Here data has represented in a 300 long array.
 That means vector space is 300 dimensional.

  ![vector space](https://github.com/DasithEdirisinghe/weaviate_doc/blob/main/img/vectorSpace.png)